epfl-dlab/property-inference-attacks/README.md

 To run an experiment using a specific `my_experiments.yaml` config file, you should place its yaml config file in `/config/experiments`, and then run:

 `python run.py experiments=my_experiments`

+Alternatively, you can instanciate an `Experiment` object using a specific `Generator` and `Model`, and then run both targets and shadows before performing an attack.

 It is possible to provide a list as a model hyperparameter: in that case, the framework will automatically optimise between the given options.